djce/daemontools-docs/README.txt

 This documentation exists to help you make the best use of daemontools, avoiding the common traps and pitfalls.

+All of the examples provided are on Gnu/Linux.
+You may have to vary some of the commands (lsof, pkill, etc) on other systems.

 Contents
 ========